davidpham87/prelude/personal/clomacs/README.md

 ## Parseedn

-Parseedn allows to parse the resulting edn into elisp format as well.
+Parseedn allows to parse the resulting edn into elisp format..

 ## Location of the library